OUR STORY.

 We hope that when you sit at our table, the food makes you feel like home, even if it’s a home you’ve never been to.
 We hope that you look at local produce with renewed gratitude and possibility and that you have a greater understanding of Korean cuisine and beverage.
 We hope that you want to come back over and over because our community is yours.

-Cam and Thom first met in Chicago in 2013, sharing friendship, workplaces in two different major cities, and occasionally housing.
+Cam and Thom first met in Chicago in 2013, sharing friendship, workplaces in two different major cities, and occasionally rent.
 Over time, as they developed complementary skill sets and an aligned vision for what restaurants should be, the rough idea that would become Threshold slowly took shape.

 While Thom and Cam worked together at Sumi Robata in 2015, Pete walked in and sat across the bar from Cam, neither anticipating that they would go on to marry.
 Two years and three trans-continental moves later, Cam and Thom ran into each other on the street in Brooklyn in 2017 and a renewed friendship solidified.
 When Pete and Cam purchased a restaurant with living space above in Livingston Manor in 2023, opening a restaurant together was inevitable.